aspose-words/Aspose.Words-Documentation/reportingservices/configure-aspose-words-for-reporting-services/shrink-space/_index.md

 There are several modes of shrinking space.
 Below is the description of the modes.

 **None**.
 Space shrinking will be disabled and never used.
 This is default setting.
 **Soft**.
-In this mode space is shrinked around some elements with dynamic height (subreports or/and tables with dynamically hidden rows).
+In this mode space is shrunk around some elements with dynamic height (subreports or/and tables with dynamically hidden rows).
 **Hard**.
 This is the most aggressive shrink spacing mode.
 Spacings are removed in all places where possible, using following settings:

 - **Soft** mode is applied